 Selected for the 2018 Commonwealth Games, Gold Coast. – Soft Tissue Therapist for the Australian Team

 When he is not providing services at PPSC you may find him cycling or running a marathon.

 Emily Healey graduated from Sydney University with a Masters of Physiotherapy.
-Her passion has always been working with children and as such has spent the entirety of her career working as a Paediatric Physiotherapist.
-She is currently working as a senior community Paediatric Physiotherapist in a consultative role through NSW health and works at Penrith Physiotherapy Sports Centre on her other days.
+Her passion has always been working with children and as such has spent the entirety of her career working with the paediatric population.
 She is presently undertaking her titling to become a titled paediatric physiotherapist under the Australian Physiotherapy Association.
 She is set to become one of the first in Australia titled under this new program.